google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 On next processing, if that line is seen in the file, the application will process from the next file to the end of the index.
-If that lien is not present in the file, then the application will restart processing of the index from the beginnig (line 0).
+If that lien is not present in the file, then the application will restart processing of the index from the beginning (line 0).

 When done, the application always remembers the last filename processed.